PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 ### Remove Contaminants

 Now, we will remove contaminants such as the trypsin that was used for protein digestion.
 We can see which contaminants will be removed with `accessions(msnid)[grepl("Contaminant", accessions(msnid))]`.
 To remove contaminants, we use `apply_filter` with an appropriate string that tells the function what rows to keep.
 In this case, we keep rows where the accession does not contain "Contaminant".
 We will use `show` to see how the counts change.
+This step is performed toward the beginning so that contaminants are not selected over other proteins in the filtering or parsimonious inference steps—only to be removed later on.

 ```r